J.D.-M.A. Program in English

 Students are required to secure admission separately to the Graduate School of Arts and Sciences and the School of Law through the normal admissions processes of the two schools.
 The applicant will be held to the same standards as any other applicant, and the fact that s/he is a candidate for the dual-degree program will not be considered in the admissions process.
 Once admitted to the two schools, the student may apply for admission to the dual-degree program.
 Students may seek admission to the Graduate School and initiate the dual-degree program after matriculating in the School of Law.
 Graduate Admissions | Law School Admissions

 The J.D.-M.A. program normally takes four years to complete.
-It may be possible to complete the program in a shorter time period by completing additional summer work and/or carrying a higher than average course load.
 NOTE: In accordance with ABA standards, J.D. degree candidates may not enroll in more than 17 credits total in any semester.
 In brief, the program consists of the complete first-year program in the School of Law followed by three years of courses taken from the curricula of the two schools and, in appropriate cases, from other graduate offerings at the University.

 Students are required to meet all of the requirements set by the respective departments for the award of both the J.D. and the M.A. degrees.
 In the School of Law this means that the student must complete the required curriculum, meet minimum academic standards, and earn a minimum of 86 credits and six residency semesters in the School of Law.
 In the English department, requirements for the M.A. degree vary depending on the program, the M.A. in English or the M.A. in English and Medieval Studies.
 The programs’ different requirements appear in the department’s regulations for graduate studies, and all applicants should thoroughly familiarize themselves with these rules.